yoadjei/TRN/TRN/README.md

 A React Native CLI-based monorepo mobile application that replicates the core flows of the OKX app with an additional in-app crypto news and alerts micro-app.
 Built using a micro-frontend architecture.

-## Project Structure

-The application is organized as a monorepo with the following structure: